Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • local treatment with drops, gels, ointments;

-• carrying out SIT.
+• conducting SIT.

 Allergy on the face in adults: photo

-Causes of facial allergies in adults
+Causes of allergies on the face in adults

-Infection proceeds according to the following scheme: a foreign cell (allergen) enters the body, after which protective immune properties to remove it, however, the immunity does not have enough strength to fight.
-In this regard, the allergen is in the body for a long time, which reacts with the manifestation of allergy on the face.
+Infection proceeds according to the following scheme: a foreign cell (allergen) enters the body, after which the protective immune properties to remove it, however, immunity does not have enough strength to fight.
+In this regard, the allergen is in the body for a long time, which reacts with the manifestation of an allergy on the face.

 Quite often, rashes and spots on the face appear as a result of: